 "1985.
 The Russians are in Poland.
 A new fascism grips Europe as America desperately tries to beef up its nuclear deterrent.
 And in this world of mounting chaos, secret liaisons, quick arrivals and departures to and from the world's capitals, of global corruption, sinister politics and expedient murder--Frank Rogers, president of a California aerospace company, appears in Switzerland with 20 million dollars, to bribe the world's secret policy-makers, to swing the pendulum of power back to the United States, and prevent THE LAST DAYS OF AMERICA."

-Kastel produced a terrific wraparound illustration for the cover of Twilight, yet another of Dean Koontz's thrillers published under his Leigh Nichols moniker.
+Kastel produced a terrific wraparound illustration for the cover of Twilight, yet another of Dean Koontz's thrillers published under his Leigh Nichols pen-name.
 Pocket published this edition in November, 1984, and then four years later the novel was reissued as a hardcover by small press publisher Dark Harvest under the expanded title The Servants of Twilight.
-Artist Phil Parks created an especially nice jacket illustration for that limited edition, which at one time I owned and now wish I still did.
-Berkley's 1990 paperback edition also has a nice cover, but of the three I prefer Kastel's the most, plus it professes the tone of the novel perfectly.
+Artist Phil Parks created an especially nice jacket illustration for that limited edition, which at one time I owned but sold and now wish I wouldn't have.
+Berkley's 1990 paperback edition also has a nice cover (possibly by Don Brautigam), but of the three I prefer Kastel's the most, plus it professes the tone of the novel perfectly.

 "A parking lot in southern California.
 A screaming woman, a threat--and then an act of grotesque violence.
 Suddenly Christine Scavello's life is a nightmare.
 Her pride and joy, her only child, has been targeted for death by a group of religious fanatics.
 They've branded him the Antichrist... and they won't stop until he's dead.
 Christine, her son, and the one man who's risked everything to help them, are running, running from the hounds of death, running beyond the edge of terror, into the realm of...
 TWILIGHT."